vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0661
 Efficiency consists in a resolute mind.
 Other things come thereafter.
-CR
+(C. Rajagopalachari)

 0662
 To avoid failures and not to give up despite failures Are the two traits scholars emphasize.
-NV
+(N.V.K.
+Ashraf)

 0663
 Reveal thy means in the end.
 Premature disclosure
 Can cause irrevocable damage.
-NV, KV
+(N.V.K.
+Ashraf), KV

 0664
 It is easy for anyone to speak,
-But difficult to execute what has been spoken. *
+But difficult to execute what has been spoken. * (Satguru  Subramuniyaswami)
-SS

 0665
 Dynamic deeds of brave souls
 Will reach the king to win his praise.
-SB, NV
+( Shuddhananda Bharatiar), (N.V.K.
+Ashraf)

 0666
 What is sought will be got as desired
 If only the seeker is determined.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0667
 Despise not by looks!
 Even linchpins hold in place
 The wheels of mighty chariots! *
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)

 0668
 Acts resolved without ambiguity
 Should be unwaveringly carried out without delay.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0669
 However great the hardship,
 Pursue with firmness the act that yields bliss.
-PS, DL
+(P.S.
+Sundaram), (W.H.
+Drew and  J. Lazarus)

 0670
 The world has no place for those who,
 Despite other strengths, have no strength of firmness.
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)

 Notes:
 666. Compare with couplets 540 and 309.
-"What is aimed is easy to achieve, if only the mind is set on what is aimed" – NV and "All wishes are realized at once if they keep away wrath from their mind" – NV.
+"What is aimed is easy to achieve, if only the mind is set on what is aimed" – (N.V.K.
+Ashraf) and "All wishes are realized at once if they keep away wrath from their mind" – (N.V.K.
+Ashraf).
 667. Compare with 279.
-“The lute is bent, the arrow straight: judge men not by their looks but acts” – PS 668.
+“The lute is bent, the arrow straight: judge men not by their looks but acts” – (P.S.
+Sundaram) 668.
 Compare with 671.
 "The end of deliberation is decision.
-To decide and dawdle is bad" – PS
+To decide and dawdle is bad" – (P.S.
+Sundaram)

 068
 Mode of execution